moderndatacompany/dataos.info/docs/resources/lakehouse/usage_examples/write_audit_publish_pattern_in_lakehouse_storage.md

 tags:
   - lakehouse
   - storage
-  - icebase
+  - lakehouse
   - depot
   - write
-description: The job ingests data from operational source depots to DataOS Lakehouse storage (or Icebase depot) in the staging branch
+description: The job ingests data from operational source depots to DataOS Lakehouse storage (or Lakehouse depot) in the staging branch
 workflow:
   dag:
     - name: source-read-lakehouse-write